 Nipper’s accurate audit data can be injected into your SIEM via JSON, where the combined solution provides greater scope to analyze and remediate large numbers of your machines on a daily basis.Audits: Firewalls | Switches | Routers

 PCI DSS requirements apply to all system components included in, or connected to, the cardholder data environment (CDE).
 The CDE is comprised of people, processes and technologies (network devices, servers, computing devices and applications) that store, process, or transmit cardholder data or sensitive authentication data.

 There are six core principles PCI DSS aims to help merchants achieve;

 • Build and maintain a secure network and systems

 For merchants to become PCI compliant, the process involves internal scans, penetration tests and file monitoring of cardholder data.
 Large businesses typically have their own internal security assessor (ISA) within the business to conduct the audit, where as qualified security assessor (QSA), approved by the PCI Security Standards Council evaluate the security infrastructure and provide a risk assessment for smaller businesses.

 Failure to comply with PCI DSS can potentially violate GDPR, whilst adhering to the risk management framework helps to protect both the business and customers from the rise in data breaches, which cost UK retailers alone £265.1 million in 2018, a 29% increase on the previous year.

-With our Titania Nipper software, 6 of the 12 PCI DSS requirements, which equates to 49 of the 56 testing procedures (88%) that evidence compliance standards relating to network devices can be automated, enabling your team members to focus on more strategic issues:
+With our Titania Nipper software, 94% of the PCI DSS 4.0 testing procedures relating to network devices can be automated and accurately assessed, demonstrating compliance across 6 of the 12 requirements, enabling your team members to focus on more strategic issues: